Egyptian prime minister sets fixed price for unsubsidised bread | Business

 Egyptian prime minister sets fixed price for unsubsidised bread

-Egypt has set a fixed price for unsubsidized bread in an effort to counter rising food prices after Russia's invasion of Ukraine closed off access to lower-priced Black Sea wheat.
+Egypt has set a fixed price for unsubsidised bread in an effort to counter rising food prices after Russia's invasion of Ukraine closed off access to lower-priced Black Sea wheat.

 Prime Minister Moustafa Madbouly on Monday set the price of commercially sold bread at 11.50 Egyptian pounds ($0.66) per kg, his office said in a statement.
 Food prices had been rising in Egypt even before Russia's invasion of Ukraine, but now bread - a politically symbolic staple on which many Egyptians are heavily dependent - is becoming more expensive as Black Sea wheat exports are disrupted.

-The price of unsubsidized bread has jumped by as much as 25%, from 1.00 to 1.25 Egyptian pounds a loaf, in some bakeries in the three weeks since Russia's invasion of its neighbor.
+The price of unsubsidised bread has jumped by as much as 25%, from 1.00 to 1.25 Egyptian pounds a loaf, in some bakeries in the three weeks since Russia's invasion of its neighbour.
 Flour prices have risen by up to 15%, said Attia Hamad at the Cairo Chamber of Commerce.
-The new fixed prices for flat, round balady bread have been set at 0.50, 0.75, and 1.00 Egyptian pounds for loaves weighing 45, 65, and 90 grams respectively.
-Prices for 40, 60, and 80 gram small, white fino loaves were set at 0.50, 0.75, and 1.00 Egyptian pounds respectively.
+The new fixed prices for flat, round balady bread have been set at 0.50, 0.75 and 1.00 Egyptian pounds for loaves weighing 45, 65 and 90 grams respectively.
+Prices for 40, 60 and 80 gram small, white fino loaves were set at 0.50, 0.75 and 1.00 Egyptian pounds respectively.

-Violations of the fixed prices will result in fines between 100,000 and 5 million Egyptian pounds.
-President Abdel Fattah al-Sisi last week asked the government to set a price for unsubsidized bread because of the recent price increases.
+Violations of the fixed prices will result in fines between 100,000 and 5 million Egyptian pounds, with the fixed prices applying for three months, the statement said.
+President Abdel Fattah al-Sisi last week asked the government to set a price for unsubsidised bread because of the recent price increases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)